Gift Processor (Part-Time)

 External Affairs Intern

-The Nasher Sculpture Center External Affairs internship provides an excellent opportunity for a motivated undergraduate or graduate student to serve as an important team member of the external affairs team and learn about marketing and public relations within a small cultural institution.
-Interns are responsible for working directly with the external affairs team on daily activities relating to events, marketing and public relations, including writing press releases, proofreading and editing marketing materials, and assisting with event coordination.
+The Nasher Sculpture Center External Affairs internship provides an excellent opportunity for a motivated undergraduate or graduate student to serve as an important member of a team that works hand-in-hand with every other department of the museum.
+This internship offers valuable practical experience and the opportunity to learn about marketing, public relations and visitor experiences within a small cultural institution.
+Interns will work directly with and report to various external affairs team members on daily activities relating to public events, marketing and public relations, including writing press releases, proofreading and editing marketing materials, and assisting with event coordination.
 Applicants must have excellent writing and oral communication skills, be very organized and able to work independently.
 Knowledge of visual arts preferred.
 The internship is unpaid and for credit, 15-25 hours per week.
+We accept applications year-round and are looking for candidates to fill positions during each semester as well as for the summer.
 Please submit a cover letter and resume via email to [email protected].

 We do not have any available positions at this time.